Cat flea: Life cycle

 Cat fleas are holometabolous (undergo complete metamorphosis) insects and therefore go through four life cycle stages of egg, larva, pupa, and imago (adult).
 Adult fleas must feed on blood before they can become capable of reproduction.

 Flea populations are distributed with about 50% eggs, 35% larvae, 10% pupae, and 5% adults.
 Cat fleas may live up to two years.

 Eggs

 An adult gravid female flea that has consumed a full blood meal will begin to produce between 20 and 30 microscopic (0.5 mm) non-adhesive white ovoid eggs per day, laying them individually and continually at a rate of about one per hour until she dies (under ideal conditions it might be possible for her to produce between 2,000 and 8,000 eggs in her lifetime, though most only manage to produce around 100 before being consumed by their host during grooming activity).
+The amount of eggs depends on the host, with cats providing the ideal conditions for maximum production.
 The eggs are dispersed freely into the environment.
 Within two to seven weeks a certain proportion will then hatch into larvae.
 Hatching is at its highest when temperature is 27 °C and humidity is greater than 50%.

 Given that eggs are non-adhesive, they do not stick to the host (70% are lost from the host in the first 8 hours).